hjysam/Effective_Algorithms_for_Stock_Trading/readme.md

 ### Moving Average Convergence Divergence (MACD)

 The 20-day and 5-day Moving Average Convergence Divergence (MACD) is a widely employed trading signal, especially for short-term trading.
-With a confirmed accuracy of 0.77 from the Decision Tree experiment, it acts as a reliable momentum indicator for generating entry and exit signals.
+With a confirmed accuracy of 0.77 from the Decision Tree, it acts as a reliable momentum indicator for generating entry and exit signals.

    - Sell Entry: >0.2
    - Sell Exit: < 0.05